tinacms/tinacms-site/content/docs/gatsby/custom-fields.md

 }
 ```

 Open your `gatsby-browser.js` and create an `onClientEntry`.
-In this function, we'll use the `cms.forms.addFieldPlugin` method to register the `EmailField`.
+In this function, we'll use the `cms.fields.add` method to register the `EmailField`.

 **gatsby-browser.js**